About the Alaska Medium Range Forecast

 One meteorologist is dedicated to Alaska Medium Range forecasting each day, and the shift

-is scheduled from 1300 UTC to 2200 UTC.
+the CONUS medium range grids (min/max temperatures, PoPs, etc.).
 The Alaska forecaster utilizes data from recent deterministic and

 ensemble model output and collaborates with the CONUS Medium Range forecaster before beginning graphical